Helen Appo Cook: National Association for the Relief of Destitute Colored Women and Children

 In 1864 the National Association for the Relief of Destitute Colored Women and Children was incorporated by an act of the United States Congress to provide "suitable home, board, clothing, and instructions, and to bring them under Christian influences".
 Elizabeth Keckley, seamstress and confidant to former first lady Mary Todd Lincoln, was one of the founding association member.
 Helen Cook was a member for nearly 35 years and held various leadership positions.
-In 1880, she was the first African American woman to be elected Secretary of the association, a position she held for ten years.
+In 1880, she was the first African-American woman to be elected secretary of the association, a position she held for ten years.
 African-American men also supported the association.
 Frederick Douglass paid for life membership in 1866.
-Dr. Charles B. Purvis and James Wormely, owner of the Wormley's Hotel in Washington, D. C., joined the Board of Trustees in 1872.
-John F. Cook, Jr., Helen Cook's husband, joined the Board in 1885, provided financial assistance and helped influence Congress for continued funding.
+Dr. Charles B. Purvis and James Wormely, an owner of the Wormley's Hotel in Washington, D.C., joined the Board of Trustees in 1872.
+John F. Cook, Jr., Helen Cook's husband, joined the board in 1885, provided financial assistance, and helped influence Congress for continued funding.
 Congressional appropriations, though, ended in 1892.
-The Association maintained a building for the homeless and orphans at Eighth and Euclid Streets, Northwest with standing committees on Admission and Dismission, Household management, Education, and Clothing.
+The Association maintained a building for people without housing and orphans at Eighth and Euclid Streets, Northwest, with standing committees on Admission and Dismission, Household Management, Education, and Clothing.
 At the time of her death, Helen Cook was President of the association.